PyLink/PyLink/README.md

 * [charybdis](https://github.com/charybdis-ircd/charybdis) (3.5+) - module `ts6`
     - For KLINE support to work, a `shared{}` block should be added for PyLink on all servers.
 * [InspIRCd](http://www.inspircd.org/) 2.0.x - module `inspircd`
     - For vHost setting to work, `m_chghost.so` must be loaded.
+For ident and realname changing support, `m_chgident.so` and `m_chgname.so` must be loaded respectively.
     - Supported channel, user, and prefix modes are negotiated on connect, but hotloading modules that change these is not supported.
 After changing module configuration, it is recommended to SQUIT PyLink to force a protocol renegotiation.
 * [Nefarious IRCu](https://github.com/evilnet/nefarious2) (2.0.0+) - module `p10`
-    - Note: Both account cloaks (user and oper) and hashed IP cloaks are optionally supported (HOST_HIDING_STYLE settings 0 to 3).
+    - Note: Both account cloaks (user and oper) and hashed IP cloaks are optionally supported (`HOST_HIDING_STYLE` settings 0 to 3).
 Make sure you configure PyLink to match your IRCd settings.
 * [UnrealIRCd](https://www.unrealircd.org/) 4.x - module `unreal`
     - Linking to UnrealIRCd 3.2 servers is only possible when using an UnrealIRCd 4.x server as a hub, with topology such as `pylink<->unreal4<->unreal3.2`.
 We nevertheless encourage you to upgrade so all your IRCds are running the same version.